 Text-processing helpers for everyday string manipulation.

-This module provides a small set of "boring but useful" text utilities:
+This library provides a small set of "boring but useful" text utilities:

 indentation helpers, wrapping and truncation, prefix/suffix checks, simple